 Assessing readiness with the Bishop Score

 Bodies come to induction time with all sorts of unique properties.
-A few of these properties — cervical position, cervical consistency, cervical effacement, cervical dilation, and fetal station — can help us understand how to proceed and how successful (defined by the level of other interventions, like cesarean sections) an induction is likely to be.
-We can measure this with the Bishop Score.
+A few of these properties — cervical position, cervical consistency, cervical effacement, cervical dilation, and fetal station — can help you understand how to proceed and how successful (defined by the level of other interventions, like cesarean sections) an induction is likely to be.
+You can measure this with the Bishop Score.
 A higher score suggests that labor will likely start spontaneously in the near future or that an induction is likely to be successful; a lower score suggests that an induction might not be as successful.
 The Bishop Score is complex and by no means a guarantee of anything, but it can be useful information to know.

 What are the risks of induction?